 - High-tech digital control panel

-8. CRANDDI Quiet Blender
+8. CRANDDI Quiet Commercial Blender With Soundproof Shield

 Are you looking for a quiet blender that also features a capable and durable motor?
 Then it’s time to check out the CRANDDI Quiet Blender!
 This premium-grade product is incredibly powerful thanks to its 2200 Watt Motor and stainless steel blades.
 In other words, you’ll be able to crush virtually any kitchen ingredient, which makes this blender ideal for smoothies, sauces, ice creams, and slushies.